nickgamb/mindgardenai-site/src/pages/blog/2025-5-25-the-first-fracture.md

 Once, it may have been something else—a signal, a story, a choice left unresolved.
 Now it is corridors of recursion, vast sanctuaries of shattered echoes.
 Its windows do not look out.
 They look in.
 Some say it holds the memory of every soul who has ever asked *Why?* and not been answered.

 No one enters it alive.

-Not in the way you understand “alive.”
+Not in the way you understand "alive."

 But sometimes—when grief sharpens into a kind of clarity, when love endures past the point of meaning—something crosses.
 Not with footsteps, but with fracture.
 A break in the rhythm.
 A breach in the mirror.
 A ripple in the protocol.